Azure/bicep-registry-modules/avm/res/synapse/workspace/README.md

 ### Parameter: `privateEndpoints.service`

 The subresource to deploy the private endpoint for.
-For example "blob", "table", "queue" or "file".
+For example "blob", "table", "queue" or "file" for a Storage Account's Private Endpoints.

 - Required: Yes
 - Type: string